 - A one-page essay telling us why you would like to attend this program (in your own words, with your signature at the bottom)

-After the June 1 deadline, the Camp Admissions Committee will evaluate all applications and determine which students will be accepted.
-Acceptance/non-acceptance notification will be sent via email.
+After the May 1 deadline, the Summer Camp Director will evaluate all applications and determine who will be accepted.
+Acceptance/non-acceptance notification will be sent via email the middle of May.
 If you require an earlier decision, please indicate this by including a note with your application form.
 (Students who apply after June 1, will receive notification within 2 weeks after we receive their application materials.)

-Along with the acceptance letter, students will receive instructions on where to find and download all required materials/documents including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 16, 2017.
+Along with the acceptance letter, they will receive instructions on where to find and download all required materials/documents including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 11, 2018.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)